 In 1963, I was a senior in high school and president of my class.
 I was also an all-state basketball player, ran track, and played football.
 Like thousands of other kids across the country, I was active in my school, church, and community.
 We knew our neighbors, and they knew us.
 Our houses and cars were never locked.
 In short, life was good.
 We lived in a state of innocence - completely unaware of how drastically and quickly things could change.

-One day I was in high school and 800 days later, I was on the front lines in Vietnam, living in Hell itself.
-What happened was like a horror story or a bad nightmare, and it was hard to comprehend.
-I was too young to vote, but old enough to die for my country.
-What had I gotten myself into?
-I kept thinking to myself, would someone please shake me and wake me up?.
+One day I was in high school, and then 800 days later, I was on the front lines in Vietnam.
+What a change!
+I quickly realized that I was too young to vote, but old enough to die for my country.
+I kept wondering what I had gotten myself into, and I kept telling myself that I would wake up soon from this nightmare.

-Many people have experienced PTSD, but most have not experienced it to the extent of a war veteran.
-Sometimes we have flashbacks from bad experiences we haven’t thought of for many years.
+I have suffered Post-Traumatic Stress Disorder and Agent Orange all these years.
+Many people experience PTSD, but a war veteran often experiences it in different ways and to a different extent.
+Sometimes we have flashbacks from horrific experiences we haven’t even thought of for years.
+Other times, we relive one event over and over.
+Different triggers precipitate different memories.
 Once a person has PTSD, he or she will have it for the rest of their lives.
 It can be treated, but it never totally goes away.

-Semper Frater (Always Brothers)
+Semper Fratres (Always Brothers)